 If you plan to purchase quinoa to feed to birds, you will find that there are three color options: red, white, and black.
 There are actually over 3,000 varieties of quinoa, but these three are the most commonly grown types.
 It is also possible to purchase a tricolor option, which mixes all three.

-What Color of Quinoa is Better?
+Which Color of Quinoa Is Better?

 While all three colors of quinoa share some characteristics, studies have shown that the different types have different nutrient profiles.